Boundary structure of gauge fields on asymptotically AdS spaces: Preliminaries

+and $E_\red$ is singled out by $w^\alpha=0, v^\alpha=0$ and the projection is given by $\pi^* (\phi^i|_{E_\red})=\phi^i$.
+Moreover, $w^\alpha,v^\alpha$ are global coordinates on the fibres of $E$ over $E_\red$.
+A useful criterium to identify an equivalent reduction is the existence of independent functions $w^\alpha$ such that $w^\alpha,Qw^\alpha$ are again independent and their zero locus is a subbundle.
+Locally and under some technical conditions this criterium actually gives a sufficient condition i.e. once can find $\phi^i$ that satisfy \eqref{contr-pairs} and complete $x^\mu,\theta^\mu,w^\alpha,Qw^\alpha$ to a local coordinate system on $E$.
+If one forgets about the bundle structure the notion reduces to the usual elimination of contractible pairs as it is known in the context of local BRST cohomology.
+For locally-trivial gPDEs describing diffeomorphism-invariant theories the equivalent reduction can be formulated in terms of the fibre $Q$-manifolds, at least locally.
+Further details on equivalence of gPDEs can be found in~\cite{Grigoriev:2019ojp}.

-If it is clear from context what the space-time manifold of the system is, we tend to omit the explicit mentioning of $T[1]X$ in denoting gPDEs to keep conventions light, i.e. we simply use $(E,Q)$ instead of $(E,Q,T[1]X)$.
+If it is clear from the context what the spacetime manifold of the system is, we tend to omit the explicit mention of $T[1]X$ when denoting gPDEs in order to keep conventions light, that is we simply write $(E,Q)$ instead of $(E,Q,T[1]X)$.
+This is especially natural for globally trivial gPDEs, whose structure is essentially encoded in the corresponding fibre $Q$-manifolds.